measmini/java_app/README.md

 # java_app
-This repo is for practice over Azure.
+This repo is for practice over Azure..